Azure/Azure-Sentinel/Solutions/CarbonBlack/Playbooks/CarbonBlack-TakeDeviceActionFromTeams/README.md

 ### Initialize the following variables:

-- PolicyId - Assign the pre-configured policyId value
+- PolicyId - Assign the pre-configured policy Id value
-- OrganizationId - Assign the OrganizationId
+- OrganizationId - Assign the Organization Id
 - Information - SOC will take the action based on the note
 - ActionSummary - Assign the summary of the actions taken by SOC
-- AdaptiveCardColumnsList - Assign the dynamically prepared columns list to show in the adaptive card [ Each device information returned from Carbon Black ]
+- AdaptiveCardColumnsList - Assign the dynamically prepared columns list to show in the adaptive card [Each device information returned from Carbon Black]
-- DeviceActions - Choice list contains actions information [ Quarantine, Update_Policy and Ignore ]
+- DeviceActions - Choice list contains actions information [Quarantine, Update_Policy and Ignore]
-- AdaptiveCardColumnsList - Assign the dynamically prepared columns list to show in the adaptive card [ Each device information returned from Carbon Black ]
+- AdaptiveCardColumnsList - Assign the dynamically prepared columns list to show in the adaptive card [Each device information returned from Carbon Black]
 - AdaptiveCardBody - Assing the dynamically prepared adaptive card body
 - Hosts - Assign the Hosts information
 - CarbonBlackDeviceInformation - Assign the Carbon Black device information